pengpeng25/Cybersecurity-GRC-Portfolio/01-GRC-Case-Studies/iso27001-risk-management/README.md

 # ISO 27001 Risk Management — BSI Case Study

-> Enterprise risk assessment and treatment plan for a regional office supply retailer, applying ISO/IEC 27001 and a quantitative multi-criteria risk scoring methodology.
+> **Context**: This case study is the capstone project of the [Cybersecurity Risk Management Frameworks Specialization](https://www.coursera.org/specializations/cybersecurity-risk-management-frameworks) by Kennesaw State University on Coursera, completed February 2026.
+A full ISO 27001-aligned risk assessment was developed for a simulated regional retailer (BSI), covering asset classification, threat analysis, control mapping, and a 12-month remediation roadmap.
 ---

 ## Scenario